-Topic 1: Portfolio Analysis and Management.
-Restricted to students in a business major.
-Additional prerequisite: Finance 367 or 367Q.
 Topic 2: Financial Risk Management.
 Restricted to students in a business major.
 Finance 377 (Topic 2) and 377 (Topic 5: Energy Financial Risk Management) may not both be counted.
 Additional prerequisite: Finance 367 or 367Q.

 Topic 3: Security Analysis.
 Restricted to students accepted to the Financial Analyst Program.
 Additional prerequisite: Credit or registration for Finance 367 or 367Q, and consent of instructor.
 Topic 4: Financial Analysis.
 Restricted to students in a business major.
 Application of fundamental analysis and valuation techniques.
 Additional prerequisite: Credit or registration for Finance 367 or 367Q.
 Topic 5: Energy Financial Risk Management.
 Restricted to students in a business major.
 Finance 377 (Topic 2: Financial Risk Management) and 377 (Topic 5) may not both be counted.
 Additional prerequisite: Finance 367 or 367Q.

 Topic 6: Fixed Income Analysis.
 Restricted to students in a business major.
 Explore the role of fixed income securities, and methods of economic and financial analysis relevant to their markets.
 Finance 377 (Topic: Fixed Income Analysis) and 377 (Topic 6) may not both be counted.
-Additional prerequisite: Credit or registration for Finance 367 (or 367Q).
+Additional prerequisite: Credit or registration for Finance 367

 Topic 7: Security Market Policy.
 Restricted to students in a business major.
-Analyze current developments in financial market innovation and regulation to understand their effects on capital creation, investor welfare, market efficiency, and financial stability.
+Analyze current developments in financial market innovation and regulation to understand their effects on capital creation. investor welfare, market efficiency, and financial stability.
 Explore new financial products, securities fraud and misconduct, shadow banking, technological disruptions, market failures, systemic risk, and policy trade-offs in securities markets regulation.
 Finance 377 (Topic: Security Market Policy) and 377 (Topic 3) may not both be counted.
 Additional prerequisite: Upper-division standing; Finance 367 or 367Q.